 “Objectification of Women”

-Pictures Never Lie ?
-Think about the hundreds or thousands pictures of Women that we see, every month and year, in magazines, on TV, in the movies, on the internet, in advertising, in social media…, How do these pictures compare with what we see when we look at the real women around us, every day?
+• Pictures Never Lie!?
+Think about the hundreds or thousands images of Women that we see, every month and year, in magazines, on TV, in the movies, on the internet, in advertising, in social media…, How do these images compare with what we see when we look at the real women around us, every day?

-In a country where coverage of women’s lives and achievements is hardly equal to that of men’s, where pictures of women scientists, writers, and thinkers rarely appear in the popular press, we are awash in photographs of anonymous young women, selected and pictured to sell products, attract attention, and please male viewers.
+• In a country where coverage of women’s lives and achievements is meager at best, where pictures of women scientists, writers, and thinkers rarely appear in the popular press, we are awash in photographs, images, and videos of anonymous young women, selected and pictured to sell products, attract attention, and please male viewers.

-Magazines like Playboy or Cosmopolitan, or any media, for that matter, claim to be “celebrating women’s beauty.”
-But Playboy doesn’t run pictures of… Women… Of female human beings of all ages and sizes, of the women who make up more than half of our population.
-What Playboy does in fact is to “celebrate” one minutely small portion of the female gender.
-They are usually “models:” young, VERY PRETTY women of a physical type chosen to appeal to male eyes.
+• Magazines like Playboy or Cosmopolitan, or any media, for that matter, claim to be “celebrating women’s beauty.”
+But these media don’t run images of… Women… Of female human beings of all ages and sizes, of the women who make up more than half of our population.
+What They do in fact is to “celebrate” one minutely small portion of the mostly white female gender.
+They are usually white “models:” young, VERY PRETTY women of a physical type chosen to appeal to male eyes (White patriarchal male esthetic).

-The term that most often describes this phenomenon is: objectification.
+• The term that has most often seemed to describe this phenomenon is: objectification.

-Objectification of women is obviously common in mainstream media We see it in advertising, in pin-ups, calendars, “girlie pictures;” in Hollywood movies, in magazines, we see it everywhere.
+• Objectification of women is obviously common in mainstream media We see it in advertising, in pin-ups, calendars, “girlie pictures;” in Hollywood movies, in magazines, on the internet, we see it everywhere.

-• Women grow up in a world where objectified images of women’s bodies are everywhere – on TV, newsstands, in advertisements, movies, calendars.
+• Women grow up in a world where objectified images of women’s bodies are everywhere – on TV, newsstands, in advertisements, movies, calendars…

-- Where many women start to feel old and unattractive even in their 20’s; where women aren’t taken seriously;
+• Where many women start to feel old and unattractive even in their 20’s; where women aren’t taken seriously;